zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

   + `rtl`: Define concrete `rust` structure populated from HPU's status/configuration registers

-Below an overview of the internal structure of the Backend.
+Below is an overview of the internal structure of the Backend.
 ![HPU backend structure](./figures/tfhe-hpu-backend.excalidraw.png)

 This picture depicts the internal modules of `tfhe-hpu-backend`, Device is the main entry point for the user.
 Its lifecycle is as follows:

 1. Create HpuDevice, open link with the associated FPGA.
-Configure associated driver and upload the bit stream.
+Configure associated drivers and upload the bitstream.
 Read FPGA registers to extract supported configuration and features.
 Build Firmware conversion table (IOp -> DOps stream).

-2. Allocate required memory chunk in the on-board memory.
+2. Allocate required memory chunks in the on-board memory.
 Upload public material required by TFHE computation.

 3. Create HPU variables that handle TFHE Ciphertexts.
 It wraps TFHE Ciphertext with required internal resources and enforces the correct lifetime management.
-This abstraction enforces that during variable lifecycle all required resources are valid.
+This abstraction enforces that during the variable lifecycle all required resources are valid.

-4. User could triggered HPU operation from HPU variable.
+4. Users could trigger HPU operation from the HPU variable.
   Variable abstraction enforces that required objects are correctly synced on the hardware and converts each operation in a concrete HPU command.
   When HPU operation is acknowledged by the hardware, the internal state of the associated variable is updated.
   This mechanism enables asynchronous operation and minimal amount of Host to/from HW memory transfer.